 "I am eternally grateful for the faculty as I felt truly cared for as a student and professional.
 They had an unwavering commitment to my overall success.” – Nicholas Negrete, Ed.D.

 Accelerated Master's Pathways (for current UVM undergraduate students)

-Current undergraduate students at UVM can pursue an Accelerated Master's Pathways (AMPs) in Educational Leadership & Policy Studies (M.Ed.), Master of Arts in Teaching (MAT) Middle Level or Secondary Education, and Special Education (M.Ed.).
-Each pathway allows early admission to graduate studies with up to nine credits double-counted toward both the bachelor's and master’s degrees, saving time and money.
+Current undergraduate students at UVM can pursue an Accelerated Master's Pathway (AMP) for the following graduate master's degree programs that allow early admission with up to nine credits double-counted toward both the bachelor's and master’s degrees, saving time and money.
 Entering your profession with a master’s degree often means starting higher on the salary scale.

 Our nationally accredited Clinical Mental Health Counseling and School Counseling programs lead to Master of Science (M.S.) degree and outstanding preparation for success as professional counselors in a wide variety of settings.

 Our online Curriculum and Instruction (MEd) program develops innovative leaders in educational settings including teaching, curriculum theory, curriculum development, and related areas of research for public/private schools.
-You can choose to specialize in either Education for Sustainability, Reading and Literacy, or Resiliency-Based Approaches, School Library Media Science, or an Individually-Designed Specialization.
+You can choose to specialize in either Education for Sustainability, Reading and Literacy, Resiliency-Based Approaches, School Library Media Science, or an Individually-Designed Specialization.
 Our program is accessible online but we also have options for in-person study.